gcarq/inox-patchset/README.md

 #### disable-autofill-download-manager.patch
 Disables HTML-Form AutoFill data transmission.
+I don't know exactly when this is triggered, but it synchronizes the saved Form data with Google.

 #### disable-google-url-tracker.patch